ADT Pulse and Vivint compete in high-end wireless home security. This review compares installation, contracts, costs and more.

 - What video security cameras are available?
 ADT and Vivint support a full range of video cameras with audio: indoor and outdoor cameras, stationary and panning cameras, doorbell cameras and more.
 Some cameras need power outlets.

 - What is home automation?
 A home with automation is called a smart home.
-It uses devices that allow programming of lights, locks, appliances and more.
+It uses devices that allow programming of lights, smart locks, appliances and more.
 These can be controlled with alarm control panels and mobile apps.
 Voice commands are an option with ADT and Vivint too.
 Home automation can enhance security, add convenience, and help homes conserve energy.

 Differences: Vivint vs ADT Pulse